 Are you currently accepting new patients?

 Yes!
-Dr. Schilt is currently accepting new, referral, transfer, and walk-in (schedule permitting) patients of all ages.
+Dr. Schilt and Dr. Welch are currently accepting new, referral, transfer, and walk-in (schedule permitting) patients of all ages.

 What types of services do you offer?

-As an experienced family dentist in Springfield, Dr. Schilt offers a comprehensive range of dental care services, including preventative, cosmetic, and restorative treatments.
+As an experienced family dentist in Springfield, Dr. Schilt and Dr. Welch offer a comprehensive range of dental care services, including preventative, cosmetic, and restorative treatments.
 Whether you need a routine cleaning and exam, desire a whiter smile, or need to repair a hole in your smile with dental implants, Dr. Schilt has you covered.